matankleiner/All-Optical-SR/README.md

 ### Data

+The data used in our work is the MNIST, FashionMNIST, Quick, Drae!, KMNIST and EMNIST datasets.

-We used the MNIST, FashionMNIST and Quick, Drae! datasets in our work.
-The MNIST and FashionMNIST datasets are available via `torchvision`, Quick, Draw! is avilable via their official [github](https://github.com/googlecreativelab/quickdraw-dataset).
+The MNIST, FashionMNIST and KMNIST datasets are available via `torchvision`.
+Quick, Draw! is avilable via their official [github](https://github.com/googlecreativelab/quickdraw-dataset).

-We also used the KMNIST and EMNIST datasets for evaluation.
-The KMNIST dataset is available via `torchvision`.
-The EMNIST dataset is available via their [official website](https://www.nist.gov/itl/products-and-services/emnist-dataset).
-For both datasets we used the drop-in replacemnt for the MNIST dataset.
+EMNIST dataset is available via their [official website](https://www.nist.gov/itl/products-and-services/emnist-dataset).

+For both the KMNIST and EMNIST datasets we used the drop-in replacemnt for the MNIST dataset.

 ### Hyperparameters